 Her portfolio includes environmental projects relating to strategy, policy, sustainable development and sustainable business management / green economy (including energy and resource efficiency), wastewater treatment, water quality and management, land management and regeneration, environmental impact assessments, academia, stakeholder dialogue and partnership building, and environmental auditing.

 Economic & Social Represenative

-Allen is the Chairman of Water, Energy, Environment and Policy Unit for the Federation of Small Businesses, the UK’s largest business member organisation with more than 200,000 business members.
+Allen is the Chairman of the Water, Energy, Environment and Policy Unit for the Federation of Small Businesses, the UK’s largest business member organisation with more than 200,000 members.

 Allen has more than 30 years’ experience of working at a senior level in local authorities, the European Commission and now as a consultant to the Water and Energy sectors.

-Allen is a practicing chartered town planner and environmentalist.
-He represented the FSB members’ interests at the last price review and is involved in designing the codes or practice and framework for 2017 water market liberalisation and ensuring that the views of small businesses are taken into account by regulators and water companies.
+Allen is a practising chartered town planner and environmentalist.
+He represented the FSB members’ interests at the last price review and is involved in designing the codes for practice and framework for 2017 water market liberalisation and ensuring that the views of small businesses are taken into account by regulators and water companies.